Abruzzo in July: Travel Tips, Weather & Food

 Here are some of the events that will be almost certain this years:

-• Pescara Jazz – a series of jazz nights from 9-19 July 2020, Discover more on the Pescara Jazz website.
+- Pescara Jazz – a series of jazz nights from usually from the second to third week of July Discover more on the Pescara Jazz website.

-• Paesaggi Sonori – beautiful live music event in the archeological ruins of Peltuinum on the 25th July 2020.
+- Paesaggi Sonori – beautiful live music event in the archeological ruins of Peltuinum.

 More events and festivals to come, sign up to our newsletter to stay up to date